Certificate of Appropriateness (COA)

 Expected Processing Time

-- Applications for minor work generally take between 3 to 10 business days upon receipt of complete application to process, with rare exceptions such as inconsistency with the guidelines that requires elevating an application to major work for COA committee approval.
+- Applications for minor work generally take 5 to 10 business days upon receipt of complete application to process, with rare exceptions such as inconsistency with the guidelines that requires elevating an application to major work for COA committee approval.

 - Application fees are due at time of submittal